BananoCoin/BananoNault/README.md

 You can also use Nault from any device on the web at [nault.cc](https://nault.cc/)

 # Bugs/Feedback
-If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/BitDesert/Nault/issues) or head over to the [TNC Discord Server](http://discord.nanocenter.org/)!
+If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/BananoCoin/Nault/issues) or head over to the [Banano Discord Server](http://chat.banano.cc/)!
 We are continually improving and adding new features based on the feedback you provide, so please let your opinions be known!

 ___

-#### Everything below is only for contributing to the development of Nault
+#### Everything below is only for contributing to the development of (Banano)Nault
-#### To download Nault as a desktop app go to the [releases section](https://github.com/BitDesert/Nault/releases), or use the web wallet at [nault.cc](https://nault.cc/)
+#### To download Nault as a desktop app go to the [releases section](https://github.com/BananoCoin/Nault/releases), or use the web wallet at [nault.banano.cc](https://nault.banano.cc/) (Planned)

 ___

 # Application Structure

-- [Nault](https://github.com/BitDesert/Nault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
+- [(Banano)Nault](https://github.com/BananoCoin/Nault/) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
-- Communication with the network is done via Nano RPC and Websocket protocols, private or public on any nano network.
+- Communication with the network is done via (ba)Nano RPC and Websocket protocols, private or public on any banano network.

 # Development Prerequisites